ABOUT SCANSION . . .

 Now you know all you need to follow any of my posts or podcasts that involve scansion and meter!

-Also feel free to check out my books including A Poet’s Craft, Calendars (which includes a free downloadable scansion guide ) and many other books on meter and form.
+Also feel free to check out my books including the Poetry Witch Workbook How to Scan a Poem (for the most detailed discussion!)….Also, A Poet’s Craft (in in-depth tome addressing scansion among many other aspects of poetry)., Calendars (which includes a free downloadable scansion guide ) and many other books.
 Videos about meter and scansion may be found on my youtube channel.
 For a behind-the-scenes look at living in meter, check out my Patreon.
-See my upcoming classes, workshops, retreats and events here.
+Also check out my learning community, Meter Magic Spiral, and my list of upcoming classes, workshops, retreats and events here.